Wie ihr sicherlich mitbekommen habt, ist es zur Zeit sehr ruhig hier, daher mal eine Erklärung dazu.

 Every second Wednesday there will be a post:

-Every other Monday there will be a post about a Concert or Festival I’ve been at – the Music Monday, even if some will still be called In Concert/At the Festival.
+One week a WWW, one week a Webcomic (Webcomic Wednesday, so to speak).
+Starting: Next week with a WWW (not sure yet, if I give you the complete one or a split version, of what I currently have) Every other Monday there will be a post about a Concert or Festival I’ve been at – the Music Monday, even if some will still be called In Concert/At the Festival.

+This way I hopefully get on track with my logs about them and maybe even talk about a few interesting long players (again).
 Every other Tuesday or Thursday there will be either a post about my travellings – the Travelling T-Day – that’ll cover random stuff from the On the Road category, as well as actual travel logs or a Translation T-Day, covering the Lost in Translation stuff, I still want to talk about.

 Maybe I’ll really go for the Series Satunday as well, but I’ll see how the stuff above will turn out before I make a final decision here – though the LiT stuff would fit here as well.